AdemolaAdedara/GOOGLE-QUERY-PROJECT/README.md

 ### Usage
 ---
-In this section, you'll explain the pictures of the data set and Data Points extracted to demonstrate how to effectively use the QUERY function in Google Sheets.
+In this section, I explained the pictures of the data set and Data Points extracted to demonstrate how to effectively use the QUERY function in Google Sheets.

 ---